What's the Difference Between Mutual Funds and ETFs?

 Which does NEST use and why?

-• We manage our own investments using a macro-view of the economy — we can’t guarantee that mutual fund managers use the same strategy
+We manage our own investments using a macro-view of the economy — we can’t guarantee mutual fund managers do the same